tonybeltramelli/Taco-DSL/README.md

 			A "First option"
 				sub Q "Why?" end
 			A "Second option"
-				sub Q "What?"
-[2-2]
-					A "Option 1"
-					A "Option 2"
-				end
 			A "Third option"
 			A "Fourth option"

-		Q "Are you married ?" [y/n]
+		Q "Are you a student ?" [y/n]

-category "Professioanl information?"
+category "Random information?"
-	description "Your professioanl information"
+	description "Some random questions"

 	page

-		Q "Rate those stuffs by preference order" [rank]
+		Q "Rate those food by preference order" [rank]
 			A "french fries"
 			A "smorebrod"
 			A "mousaka"
 			A "hamburger"
 			A "tacos"

-		Q* "How much do you like this language ?"
-[1-10,1]

-		Q "What is your favorite identifier ?"

 		Q "How often do you use this language ?"
 			A "every second"